With webhooks turned on in your Sendbird application, your server receives HTTP

 x-signaturerequest header can be used for verification.
 However, when the request body contains non-ASCII characters such as emojis, the encrypted value on your server side and the value of

-x-signaturegenerated from Sendbird server are always different.
+x-signaturegenerated from the Sendbird server are always different.
 For this reason,

 x-signaturecould be deprecated in the near future.
 Therefore, we recommend that you use